LogtalkDotOrg/logtalk3/contributions/pddl_parser/README.txt

 Validation:
-	The provided unit tests are based on a collection of problemset files from International Planning Competition 2008. in order to run all unit tests from the parser's directory type:
+	The provided unit tests are based on a collection of problemset files from International Planning Competition 2008.
+In order to run all unit tests from the parser's directory type:
 		?- logtalk_load(tester).
+	Or from any directory by typing:
+		?- logtalk_load(pddl_parser(tester)).

 	Some of the unit tests fail in some Prolog compilers due to limitations to the maximum arity of a term.